-We spoke with 3 people and 5 relatives who used the service about their experience of the care provided.
-We spoke with 5 members of staff including the registered manager, care and training practitioner, care coordinator and care staff and had email information from 1 care staff.
+We spoke with 1 family member of a person who used the service about their experience of the care provided.
+We spoke with the registered manager and 3 care staff.

 We viewed a range of records.
 This included 2 people's care records and risk assessments.
-We looked at 3 staff files in relation to recruitment.
+We looked at 2 staff files in relation to recruitment.
 A variety of records relating to the management of the service were viewed.